madslug17/AgeofAshes/Session_Notes.md

 ### Breachill Town Hall

-We go to Quintino and Greta and talk about the Elf Gate and the Growledons and such. in the Citadel.
+We go to Quintino and Greta and talk about the Elf Gate and the Grauladons and such. in the Citadel.
 Alak is there and Hal talks him up even though he's evil...
 Greta is surprised there are Hellknights in the area again.

 #### Quintino gives us loot